snijderlab/rustyms/README.md

 # Match those fragments!

 A peptide fragmentation matching library for Rust.
-Built to handle very complex peptides in a sensible way.
+Built to handle very complex peptidoforms in a sensible way.

 ## Features